gargmegham/ServcyLanding/content/blogs/the-benefits-of-being-a-freelancer.md

 ---
-title: "The Benefits of Being a Freelancer"
+title: "The Benefits of Being a Freelancer 🔋"
 description: "There are many benefits of being a freelancer.
 Perhaps the most obvious is that you can work from anywhere in the world.
 You're not tied to a specific location like you would be with a traditional job."
 ---